 Rolemodel needs to implement the

 Permissionmodel needs to implement the

 You can add your own migrations to make changes to the role/permission tables, as you would for adding/changing fields in any other tables in your Laravel project.
-Following that, you can add any necessary logic for interacting with those fields … to your custom/extended Models.
+Following that, you can add any necessary logic for interacting with those fields into your custom/extended Models.